Djo1e/lightning-node-explorer/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 ##
 This is a Lightning Node Explorer.
 You can use it to search for a Lightning node by Public Key.
 It displays various information about the node, such as **alias**, **capacity** and **active channels**.
-If you don't know a Public Key, you can click on one of the **popular nodes** under the search.
+If you don't know any node public keys, you can click on one of the **popular nodes** under the search.

 Tech-stack:
 - Next.js